Hand injuries cost over $2,000 on average. If reading our newsletter helps you prevent even one injury, isn't that worth it?

 Thanksgiving is upon us, and what could be more traditional than a home-cooked meal prepared in your very own driveway?
-For some, the idea of a deep fryer might seem a bit too risky to try.
+For some, the idea of a deep fried turkey might seem a bit too risky to try.
 But for people who have tasted how delicious this method of cooking can be, there’s no going back.
 Just be sure not to end up starring in your own YouTube video.

 High heat and flames are part of every good Thanksgiving, right?
 Maybe not, but accidents do sometimes happen.
-If you’re a bit nervous about dunking a cold turkey into a vat of hot oil, these gloves will protect you up to 600 degrees.
-Boiling oil and flames are no match for this blend of materials.
+If you’re a bit nervous about dunking a cold turkey into a vat of hot oil, these gloves will protect you up to 390°F. Boiling oil and flames are no match for this blend of materials.

 Know your fryer, follow the instructions to the letter, and never fry a wet bird.
 It’s just a bad idea.
-And browse our heat resistant gloves, just to be on the safe side.

 *After signing up, this page will refresh and you’ll be able to download.

 Download the Definitive Guide to Hand Protection for FREE.